GemsTracker/gemstracker-library/docs/database/README.md

 1. Find the Phing command (installed with composer, either `..\bin\phing[.bat]` or `..\vendor\bin\phing[.bat]`).
 1. Call Phing with the dbdiagram.io command: `..\bin\phing.bat dbdiagram.io`.

-[gemstracker-database.dbml](gemstracker-database.dbml) is now update using the latest table definitions db\tables\*.sql.
+[gemstracker-database.dbml](gemstracker-database.dbml) is now updated using the latest table definitions db\tables\*.sql.

 If you want to add (or remove) tables edit the `sql-structural-files` filelist in the [Phing build.xml](../../scripts/build.xml).